MicrosoftDocs/architecture-center/docs/solution-ideas/articles/gaming-using-cosmos-db-content.md

 ## Potential use cases

-This specific scenario is based on a gaming scenario.
+This specific scenario is based on a gaming scenario, for the game development industry.
 The design patterns are relevant for many industries that are required to process high-traffic web calls and API requests, such as e-commerce and retail applications.

 ## Architecture